Cappuccino vs Latte: Which Italian Classic Reigns Supreme?

 Cappuccino vs Latte: The Verdict

 Choosing between cappuccino and latte ultimately comes down to personal preference, as both drinks are delicious and satisfying in their own right.
-However, some factors may influence which drink you prefer.

-If you prefer a stronger coffee flavor and less milk, a cappuccino may be the better choice for you.
-Cappuccino typically has a higher ratio of espresso to milk and less steamed milk than a latte, which results in a stronger coffee taste.
+A cappuccino typically has a higher ratio of espresso to milk and less steamed milk than a latte, which results in a stronger coffee taste.

 On the other hand, if you prefer a creamier and smoother taste with a milder coffee flavor, a latte may be the better choice.
-Latte has a higher ratio of steamed milk to espresso, resulting in a creamier and smoother texture.

 Additionally, if you are watching your calorie intake, cappuccino may be a better choice as it typically has fewer calories than a latte due to the lower amount of steamed milk.